txlog/agent/README.md

 The agent can run as an MCP (Model Context Protocol) server, enabling LLMs like Claude to query your datacenter information.

+> [!IMPORTANT]
+> **Server Compatibility:** MCP functionality requires Txlog Server version
+> 1.19.0 or higher.
+The agent will automatically check the server version when
+> starting the MCP server and fail with a clear error message if the server
+> version is incompatible.

 ### Starting the MCP Server

 ```bash